unturned-info/unturned-3-knowledgebase/contributing.md

 In order to preview or test the site, you'll need to have a recent version of python installed (>=3.7) as well as the sites dependencies.
 To install it's python dependencies, run `pip install -r requirements.txt` in a terminal or install PDM and run `pdm sync`.

 The MKdocs dev server is ran with `mkdocs serve` or `pdm serve`, if you installed the dependencies with pdm.
 It can be exited with ctrl+c.

-### Advanced local editing

-If you are planning on writing  or editing a larger amount of markdown, its worth getting an environment that suites you.
-I personally use VSCode with Spell Right, Markdown All in One, and markdownlint along with some git related extensions.
-Visual studio lets you easily preview some markdown (but not the extensions the full site uses)

-If you want to update dependencies, you must install and use PDM, as the requirements.txt file is derived from it (and currently only manually, so it may even be outdated).

-For previewing within the site, you can install mkdocs-material via pip `pip install -r requirements.txt`, and run it's local development server `mkdocs serve` in the repository directory.

-Documentation for mkdocs-material can be found at <https://squidfunk.github.io/mkdocs-material/getting-started/>

-## GitHub pages deployment

-MKdocs is deployed to GitHub pages via an action that runs on all commits to master.
-It generates documentation and pushes it to the gh-pages branch, which GitHub uses to serve the site.

-## Disclaimers

-All submissions are subject to final review by one of the repositories designated reviewer and may not be accepted.